Sharma-Aviral/Anti_Bot/README.md

 I know it sounds super mean but I assure you this is just for trolling purposes and harmless fun.
-CyberBullying is bad;just dont do it.
+CyberBullying is bad; just dont do it.